sergio-sanz-rodriguez/Vision-Transformers-Image-Classification/README.md

 The ViT Lite architecture is illustrated in the figure below.
 The process begins with an **EfficientNetB0** classifier, which determines whether the input image depicts food or non-food.
 If the image is classified as food, it is passed to a second deep learning model, a **ViT-Base/16-384** network.
 This network is also referred to as **ViT B** for simplicity.

 This model resizes images to **384×384 pixels**, divides them into **16×16 patches**, and classifies them into 101 food categories.
 To handle uncertain predictions, the approach calculates the entropy of the probability vector produced by the ViT model.
-High entropy indicates uncertainty, and such images are classified as unknown.
+High entropy indicates uncertainty, and such images are classified as "unknown".

 <div align="center">
   <img src="images/model_pipeline_1.png" alt="ViT Lite Pipeline" width="550"/>